 “What about the noise?”

-We hear this question time and again.
-It’s one of the larger concerns our customers have when they are considering a condo purchase.
+We hear this question time and again as a concern our customers have when they are considering a condo purchase.

 “I like the idea of the condo lifestyle,” a customer told us.
 “I’m just not excited about hearing my noisy neighbours on all sides.
 I like a quiet space.”

 We get it.
-And we feel the same way.
+We feel the same way.

 “Did you know there have been recent changes to the National Building Code (NBC) to reduce noise transmission” we asked?